 You can use AWS IoT Analytics to process, organize, and route data while making it available to other AWS services for use in applications likeAWS Quicksight for data analytics.

 The edge of your network is typically not a good location for an off the shelf traditional tower PC.
-The environment at the edge will most likely expose your system to dust, temperature, shock, vibration, variable input power, and other non-ideal conditions.
-OnLogic’s line of Industrial and Rugged PCs are the ideal hardware solution for AWS IoT Greengrass or EdgeIQ.
+The environment at the edge will most likely expose your system to dust, temperature, impact forces, vibration, variable input power, and other non-ideal conditions.
+OnLogic’s line of Industrial and Rugged PCs are the ideal hardware solution for AWS IoT Greengrass core software.
 All of our reliable and durable PCs are built to order.
 That means if you need an internal 4G modem for remote connectivity, serial ports for legacy device communication, or additional functionality, we’ve got you covered.

 Get the Latest Tech Updates